 As pointed out in the previous year with the transfer of the operational assets in all respects having been completed to Bruno Presezzi S.p.A, the Commissioner has started the second phase of disposing the non-core assets of the Company.
 These primarily comprise of approx 60 acres of land in Legnano, Milan, buildings and some equipments within.
-However in view of the present market situation for disposal of property in Italy, further compounded by the pandemic, there has been hardly any progress in disposing off the same.
-Meanwhile creditors in order of ranking and their dues continue to be negotiated and will be paid off to the extent of amounts received from the disposal of the assets as and when these materialize.
+However in view of the present market situation for disposal of property in Italy, further compounded continuing pandemic during FY 2020 in Italy, there has been hardly any progress in disposing off the same.
+Meanwhile creditors in order of ranking and their dues continue to be negotiated by the administrator and will be paid off to the extent of amounts received from the disposal of the assets as and when these materialize.